 Communicating individual experiences

-Working on an intranet project for DEDJTR, our consultation in Melbourne and regional Victoria was kicked off by getting staff to tell stories the last time they had to use the existing intranet.
+In 2016, we were working on an intranet project for the Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
+Our consultation in Melbourne and regional Victoria was kicked off by getting staff to tell stories the last time they had to use the existing intranet.

 These stories informed us about the relationship each participant had with the intranet, the emotions they experienced, as well as providing direct evidence about particular issues or requirements.
 Stories put the organisation’s intranet in the context of the employee’s broader work and life.